armqtt/my-nginx-php74/README.md

 ### Using PHPMyAdmin

 This project is shipped with a PHPMyAdmin instance.
 It is accessible via 8084 port.
 So, just navigate to `project.docker.local:8084` and use same credentials informed at docker-compose.yml file.

-## Contribution

-This is an open source module and can be used as a base for other modules.
-If you have suggestions for improvements, just submit your pull request.

-## Versioning

-We use SemVer to versioning.
-To view all versions for this module, visit the tags page, on this repository.

-## Authors

-Andre Gugliotti - Initial module development - [AndreGugliotti](https://github.com/AndreGugliotti)
-See also the developers list, with all those who contributed to this project.
-[Contributors](https://github.com/andregugliotti/docker-nginx-php56-mysql/graphs/contributors)

-## License

-This project is licensed under GNU General Public License, version 3.